Shantanu-tec/Stories/README.md

 # Stories
-A Simple Demo For InstaGram Stories with Test Cases Covered
+A Simple Demo For InstaGram Stories

+To use or clone  the project : git clone https://github.com/Shantanu-tec/Stories.git